jakovid/jakovid/README.md

 **`I like to build digital products`**

-I'm a self-taught full-stack developer who has built various projects with the MERN stack.
-I am currently focused on expanding my experience with Next.js and delving into the realm of data structures and algorithms.
-After spending the past 8 years in Shanghai and Taipei, and I recently returned to the USA in search of a full-time full-stack developer role in the healthcare, education, or entertainment services industries.
-Feel free to reach out to me to learn more or chat.
+I'm a globetrotting, self-taught full-stack developer with a deep-rooted passion for creating digital solutions.
+Over the years, I've honed my skills with the MERN stack, and I'm currently embracing the capabilities of Next.js and Tailwind.
+My journey in coding has taken me from the bustling streets of Shanghai and Taipei back to the USA.
+As I further my expertise in data structures and algorithms, I'm on the lookout for full-time opportunities in the healthcare, education, or entertainment services sectors.
+Beyond coding, I wear the hat of a content creator, meticulously crafting tech-centric videos and articles.
+Dive into my world by checking out my YouTube channel or subscribing to my blog/newsletter.
+Let's connect and explore the vast realm of possibilities in this digital age.

    <p align="left">
       <a href="https://github.com/jakovid?tab=followers">